Dr Amy Bond

 Amy is a researcher based in the Children and Young People's Mental Health (ChYMe) Collaboration in the College of Medicine and Health.
 Amy joined as a Research Associate on the Child Health and Maternity national priority programme.
 This programme seeks to find effective ways to implement evidence-based interventions to improve children’s and maternity services widely across England.

 Amy undertook a PhD in Education at Cardiff University.
-The PhD focused on understanding the impact of poverty and stigmatisation on parental involvement in schooling, parental engagement in learning and parent-school relationships, examining how these compound and interact to impact children’s health and educational outcomes.
-Alongside undertaking a PhD, Amy worked in Department for Education contributing towards the National Strategy for Educational Research and Enquiry in Wales.
+The PhD focused on understanding the impact of poverty and stigmatisation on parents involvement in schools and parents engagement in learning considering ecological frameworks.
+Amy has previously worked at the Centre for Development, Evaluation, Complexity and Implementation in Public Health Improvement at Cardiff University, at Swansea University and for the Department for Education contributing towards the National Strategy for Educational Research and Enquiry in Wales.

 - BSc (Hons) Social Science (2016)